hironohata/BC-Sphere/BC_Sphere.md

 ## ・These blockchains connect with each other and  exchange their data through the Inter Blockchain.

-## ・As the center of the sphere, each individual owns its wallet and its personal data.
+## ・As the center of the sphere, each individual owns its wallet and personal data.